Last updated: 19/02/2025

 Tesla Model Y

 The Tesla Model Y SUV is currently Australia’s best selling electric vehicle.
-It features similar exterior styling to the Model 3, with loads more storage space and slightly higher ground clearance.
-Similar to the Model 3, the Model Y is available in rear-wheel drive or long range all-wheel drive variants and a faster Performance variant.
-The Model Y has not yet received an exterior and interior refresh like the Model 3, so it still has indicator and gear selector stalks on the steering wheel.
+It now includes many of the same upgrades found on the refreshed Model 3, with loads more storage space and slightly higher ground clearance.
+Similar to the Model 3, the Model Y is available in rear-wheel drive or long range all-wheel drive variants, with an even faster Performance variant expected to return to the lineup at some point.

 Read more about Tesla.